EquilibriaCC/equilibria-javascript/README.md

 ## Sample code

-This code introduces the API used in monero-javascript.
+This code introduces the API used in equilibria-javascript.
 See the [JSDocs](https://moneroecosystem.org/monero-javascript/MoneroWallet.html), [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf), or [Mocha tests](src/test) for more detail.

 ```js
 // import library